aduerig/advent_of_code/2023/README.md

 ##### Back to CRT

 CRT relies on the fact that all the modulus (number after mod) is coprime with all others.
-You can calculate coprimeness by taking the GCD of all numbers.
+You can calculate coprimeness by taking the GCD of all numbers (using the above method).
 If it is anything other than 1, it is not coprime.
 You can do this with arbitrary NON-coprime inputs using prime factorization:
 ```
 x ≡ 1 (mod 16)
 x ≡ 5 (mod 40)